A7medAbdien/TwitterPro/frontend/text.md

 # Intro

-Hi, It seems that data analysis is another way of saying that could be a good stalker.
+Hi,

 This website "analyze" Elon Mask Twitter account, but it can works on any other account.

 There is no specific goal for the website, except FUN and I am a fan of Elon.
 So, I would like to know more about him.

+A Great man said:
+Saying that you have data analysis skills is another way of saying that could be a good stalker.

 Some constraints on the data: